omit-codes/day1-helloworkd-smart-comtract/README.md

 # day1-helloworkd-smart-comtract
+This is my first smart comtract written is solideityas part of my 30-day blockchain development challenge.
+## comtract
-My first Solidity smart comtract created on day 1 of my  30-day blackchain development journey.
+My first Solidity smart contract was created on day 1 of my  30-day blockchain development journey.